German unemployment falls for fourth straight month in March

 BERLIN German unemployment fell for a fourth consecutive month in March, data showed on Tuesday, highlighting the strength of the job market in Europe's largest economy and boding well for expectations that domestic demand will drive growth this year.

-The number of people out of work decreased by 12,000 to 2.901 million, data from the Labor Office showed.
+The number of people out of work decreased by 12,000 to 2.901 million, data from the Labour Office showed.
 The mid-range forecast in a Reuters poll had been for a drop of 10,000.

 "Good news all round," said Christian Schulz, economist at Berenberg Bank.
 "The fact that unemployment just continues to go down reflects the strength of this recovery."